Jufyer/totemNerf/README.md

 <p align="center"><img src="https://imgur.com/O7iEkya.gif"></p>

+And if you use your Totem of Undying you lose one Heart of you maximum Health.
+If you want to get this heart back you need to drink this Potion:

 ### New Potion System
 <p align="center"><img src="https://imgur.com/ac0Bf2J.png"></p>
 <p align="center"><img src="https://imgur.com/z3Ct1KV.png"></p>
 <p align="center"><img src="https://imgur.com/dmJ3PJf.png"></p>

 The new brewing process for potions involved in the plugin.
+If you drink this Potion your maximum Health is set to 10 hearts.

 ### Limited Number of Totems
 <p align="center"><img src="https://imgur.com/aT467rX.png"></p>